 Learn more about setting up your IMAP server connection

-To migrate your email by using Internet Message Access Protocol (IMAP) migration, Office 365 needs to know the name and connection settings of your IMAP server.
+To migrate your email by using Internet Message Access Protocol (IMAP) migration, Microsoft 365 or Office 365 needs to know the name and connection settings of your IMAP server.

 Find your IMAP server name

 Microsoft 365 or Office 365 needs the name of the source email server to migrate mailboxes from.
 In this task, we describe how to get the name of the email server by using Outlook on the web (formerly known as Outlook Web App).
 If you don't have access to Outlook on the web, or if your IMAP server name isn't listed there, either contact support or consult the help documentation for your source email system.

 To get the name of your source email server by using Outlook on the web

 Open your mailbox in Outlook on the web.

 In the Search all settings box, start typing "pop", and in the results, select POP and IMAP.

 In POP and IMAP settings, your IMAP server name is listed in the IMAP setting section.